 Group therapy: During the inpatient treatment process, group therapy sessions are held on a daily basis.
 During all group sessions, patients meet to discuss a variety of topics that are of concern to many individuals.
 The focus of many group sessions is to help patients focus on improving communication skills and social interaction behaviors.

-Family therapy: Family involvement is a very crucial part of the treatment process as it helps to ensure successful recovery once the inpatient program has been completed.
+Family therapy: Family involvement is a very crucial part of the rehab process as it helps to ensure successful recovery once the inpatient program has been completed.
 During inpatient treatment, family therapy sessions will occur at least once per week.
 Family sessions are helpful because they provide all members with support and education.
 Additionally, it helps to open the lines of communication so that any problems within the family dynamic can be sorted out.

-Experiential therapy: In an attempt to incorporate all aspects of our patients’ well-being into their treatment process, we provide a therapeutic recreation program that assesses, educates, and assists patients in striving to improve their physical lifestyle.
+Experiential therapy: In an attempt to incorporate all aspects of our patients’ well-being into their rehab process, we provide a therapeutic recreation program that assesses, educates, and assists patients in striving to improve their physical lifestyle.
 Some of the individual activities involved in this program include:

 - Arts and crafts